coolikot/E3Build/README.md

 ========================================================================================
 Good place to STOP again.
+Currently a best bang for your buck set up!
 At this stage you can print PETG on open air with no problem
 ========================================================================================

 Version 3.0: More parts more money